eclipse/packages/charts/hono/README.md

 deploys a Kafka cluster consisting of a single broker and a single Zookeeper instance and configures the protocol adapters to connect to the example cluster.

-However, usage of the example Kafka cluster in a production environment is strongly discouraged as it is a single node cluster only which does not provide any redundancy.
+However, usage of the example Kafka cluster in a production environment is strongly discouraged as it is a single node cluster which does not provide any redundancy.

 The Helm chart can be configured to use an existing Kafka cluster instead of the example deployment.
 In order to do so, the protocol adapters need to be configured with information about the bootstrap server addresses